 Within PMI-ACP, seven domains are identified, each of which is subdivided into a number of task areas.
 The domains are Agile principles and framework, Value-driven delivery, Stakeholder management, Team performance, Adaptive planning, Problem detection and solution and Continuous improvement.

 Project Half Double is run by a community of dedicated project management practitioners who are passionate about what they do.
 It was co-created in an iterative way by a community of dedicated project management practitioners.

-The methodology is based on the four building blocks to achieve double the impact in half the time: impact, flow, leadership and local translation.
+The methodology is based on the three building blocks to achieve double the impact in half the time: impact, flow, and leadership.
 Impact is all about stakeholder satisfaction.
 Flow represents high intensity and frequent interaction in project work, learning and impact.
 Leadership shows that a leader you must embrace uncertainty and make the project happen.
-Local translation is the fact that you have to tailor the methodology to the needs of the organization.
+Local translation is another key component of the methodology, and is intended to account for the fact that you have to tailor the methodology to the needs of your organization.

 Disciplined Agile (DA)

 Disciplined Agile (DA) covers both one-time projects and programs as well as business as usual product development.
 The DA toolkit is a process decision toolkit that describes how agile software development, DevOps, IT, and business teams work in enterprise-class settings.